Premium articles

 Viral hepatitis remains an inflammation of the liver caused by five primary viruses (A, B, C, D, and E).
 However, the way we categorize and treat them has evolved:

-• Blood-Borne Viruses (B, C, & D): Spread via bodily fluids.
-These remain the primary targets for “cure” research due to their potential for chronic liver disease and hepatocellular carcinoma (liver cancer).
+• Blood-Borne Viruses (B, C, & D) spread via bodily fluids.
+These are the primary targets for “cure” research.
+This is due to their potential for chronic liver disease and hepatocellular carcinoma (liver cancer).

 The 2026 Treatment Revolution: Beyond Suppression